partner of Oberlin Center for the Arts

 Marjorie is the Production Manager and Technical Director for Oberlin College and Conservatory.
 Although you will see her most of the time in the Conservatory, she also oversees all events in Finney Chapel.
 Originally from northeast Ohio, she completed a Bachelor of Arts in Stage Management at Elmira College in Upstate NY.
 Before coming to Oberlin, Marjorie enjoyed performing a variety of production management roles with the Beck Center for the Arts, Cleveland SignStage Theatre, and Cleveland Public Theatre and worked at her alma mater in Student Activities and Performing Arts Programming.
 From 2007-2016, she was the Production Manager at the Cleveland Institute of Music.

-Antoine is the Founding Artistic and Music Director of the McConnell Arts Center Chamber Orchestra, Music Director of the Ohio Wesleyan University Chamber Orchestra, and Adjunct Instructor of Woodwinds at Kenyon College.
+Dr. Antoine T. Clark, Philharmonia Orchestra conductor and music director, is the founding artistic and music director of the McConnell Arts Center Chamber Orchestra, music director of the Ohio Northern University Symphony Orchestra, music director of the Ohio Wesleyan University Chamber Orchestra, and adjunct instructor of Woodwinds at Kenyon College.
 He is an active clarinetist and teaches a large studio of woodwind students.
 He earned the Master of Music degree in orchestral conducting and the Doctor of Musical Arts degree in clarinet performance from the Ohio State University.
 He also holds the Master of Music degree in clarinet performance from the University of Cincinnati-College Conservatory of Music, and the Bachelor of Music degree in Music Education from Virginia Commonwealth University.
 Antoine is a Project Inclusion Conducting Freeman Fellow with the Chicago Sinfonietta.

 Peggie O’Neal Willett is Director of Elementary/Middle Orchestras for the Avon Local Schools.
 She has taught strings in Ohio, Pennsylvania and Texas.
 She brings to the classroom and podium a wealth of experience gained from her work as an orchestra director, teacher, adjudicator, clinician and conductor.
 Mrs. Willett holds a Bachelor of Music Education from Baldwin Wallace University and a Master of Music Education from West Chester University.